Ada-C6/weekly-learning-goals/tutoring.md

 Once you've sent an email to the mailing list an Ada staff member will follow up with you within a few days to make sure that you were able to find assistance or help to make other arrangements.

 ### Scheduled Tutoring
-Scheduled Tutoring is limited in availability and reserved for students who instructors identify as most likely to benefit from additional 1-on-1 time to solidify concepts.
+Scheduled Tutoring is limited in availability and reserved for students who instructors identify as most likely to benefit from additional one-on-one time to solidify concepts.

 Because our resources for this service are more limited, Scheduled Tutoring must be arranged with the approval of Ada staff.
 If you feel that the above situation applies to you, please reach out to your instructor to discuss the possibility of setting up Scheduled Tutoring.